ErpNetDocs/tech/advanced/custom-attributes/index.md

 ## Note

-Many custom attributes can easily be defined and set as "required".
+Many custom attributes can easily be defined and set as 'required'.
 However, this might endanger the whole ERP implementation, since requiring too much data entry for each operation can alienate the end users from the system.
 Carefully balance the business needs with the end user comfort.